The Hershey Company (HSY) Shares Plummet Below 1-Year High

 Conclusion

-To wrap up, the performance of The Hershey Company (HSY) has been better in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+To sum up, The Hershey Company (HSY) has seen a mixed performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.